Both choices have significant emotional and practical implications, from cost and safety to independence and social connection.

 1. How Much Help Does Your Loved One Need?

-Before making any decisions, it’s essential to determine how much help your older adult needs and compare that with the help that is already available.
+Before making any decisions, it’s essential to determine how much support your older adult needs and compare that with the support already available.

-Previously, we’ve talked about understanding their needs in 8 key areas of life and being realistic about how much help family will provide.
+Previously, we discussed understanding their needs across 8 key areas of life and being realistic about the level of support the family will provide.

 First, make a list of everything your older adult needs help with on a daily, weekly, and monthly basis.
-Being able to see the whole picture helps you choose the correct level of care.
+Seeing the whole picture helps you choose the appropriate level of care.

 Next, be realistic about how much help you, your family, your friends, and your neighbors will provide.
 It’s essential to think about this in terms of long-term, ongoing help – a few weeks or months won’t be enough.